Skip to main content

 D12

-Fly or rail to Kashgar and keep the arrival spring around the old city edges, food streets, and a first slow walk.
-Avoid a heavy Karakoram-road plan immediately after arrival.
+Fly or rail to Kashgar and keep arrival around old-city edges, food streets, and a first slow walk.
+Choose the hotel base first, then use only a light nearby walk or meal so arrival fatigue does not damage the next full day.

 D13